The Art of the Cocktail

 Squeeze of Lemon Juice

-Fill a tall Collins glass with ice.
-Pour the soda water over the ice and the Amarø following that.
+Fill a tall Collins glass with fresh ice.
+Pour soda water over the ice, and Amarø following that.
+Top with a fresh squeeze of lemon juice, stir, garnish and enjoy.

 3 dashes saline solution (or 3 pinches salt)